 22,400 Tons (standard)

-On March 19, 1945, while anchored in Kure Harbor northwest of Haruna the carrier is hit by US Navy aircraft, a bomb hit the edge of the flight deck causing minor damage but jamming the elevator in the downward position.
-The carrier's gunners claim 12 attacking aircraft shot down.
-Afterwards, repaired and refit at Kure.
+On March 19, 1945 attacked by U. S. Navy (USN) Task Force 58 (TF-58) carrier aircraft anchored northwest of Haruna in Kure Harbor.
+During the attack, a bomb hit the edge of the flight deck causing minor damage but jammed the elevator in the downward position.
+Amagi anti-aircraft gunners claim twelve aircraft shot down.
+Afterwards, repaired and refit for the remainder of the month.

 Around 10:00am hit by two bombs only minutes apart.
 The first is a 500-pound bomb that detonates in the starboard passageway beside No.2 stack, severely damaging the stack and blew a small hole in the starboard hull below the flight deck.

-Next, a 2,000 pound bomb hit almost exactly on the centerline dead amidships between the elevators and penetrated 25' and exploded either against or just above the upper hangar deck.
-The blast blew apart the adjacent hangar walls and flight deck.
-The flight deck for a length of 200 feet was bulged up, the sides of the hangar bulkheads amidships blown out and a 50 meter section hurled out and overboard.
+Next, a 2,000 pound bomb hit almost exactly on the centerline dead amidships between the elevators and penetrated 25' before exploding against or just above the upper hangar deck.
+The blast blew apart the adjacent hangar walls and flight deck and caused 200' of the flight deck to bulge upward with the sides of the hangar bulkheads amidships blown out and a 50 meter section was hurled outward and overboard.
 The blast shock dropped the forward elevator and caused a large longitudinal crack in the forward flight deck that caused the deck to droop downward.
-The bomb blew a 25-foot hole in the upper hangar deck and fragments of it passed through the lower hangar deck below, destroying watertight integrity of decks and bulkheads in the lower amidships over a wide area.
+The bomb blew a 25' hole in the upper hangar deck and fragments of it passed through the lower hangar destroying the watertight integrity of decks and bulkheads in the lower amidships over a wide area.

-The Commanding Officer and others miraculously survived the blast, and there was little fire.
-Afterwards, a 5-inch rocket hit the intact part of the flight deck to starboard between the forward elevator and the base of the island.
-At the same time near-misses were landing close alongside to port, detonating below the waterline, whose fragments riddled the port shell in places.
-Boiler Rooms # 4 and 6 on the port side began to flood, and the carrier began to settle deeper into the water.
+The Commanding Officer and others miraculously survived the explosion and there was little fire.
+Afterwards, a 5" rocket hit the intact part of the flight deck to starboard between the forward elevator and the base of the island.
+At the same time near-misses were landing close alongside to port, detonating below the waterline causing fragments to riddle the port side.
+Boiler Room no. 4 and no. 6 on the port side began to flood, and the carrier began to settle into the water.

-The captain orders abandons ship around noon.
-With some reluctance, the engineering watch evacuates, finally moving to do so after an additional near-miss to port abreast the after elevator grazes an anti-aircraft gun and opened the port after engine room to the sea.
+At noon, the Captain ordered the crew to abandon ship.
+With some reluctance, the engineering watch evacuates, finally moving to do when another near-miss to port abreast the after elevator grazed an anti-aircraft gun and opened the port after engine room to the sea.